815 West Adams Boulevard

 FOR AN INTRODUCTION TO ADAMS BOULEVARD, CLICK HERE

 The huge population growth of Los Angeles over the course of the 1910s and '20s, nearly a four-fold increase, had the effect of emptying West Adams—as well as the Westlake/Bonnie Brae district—of all but the most stalwart of prosperous Angelenos.
-Developers understood the city's population pressures and trends and went after the affluent by building new homes for them on larger suburban lots in less dense, more fashionable parts of town to the north and west, giving rise to Windsor Square, Fremont Place, Hancock Park, as well as to Beverly Hills, Holmby Hills, Bel-Air, Brentwood, and in other tracts, all the way to Pacific Palisades.
-During the particular boom of the '20s, longtime owners saw their chances to cash out and move on, their old houses often cut up into flats or replaced altogether with apartment buildings; the onset of the Depression then made bargains of the old barns that survived, which became cash cows for their new owners, even if maintenance costs were high.
+Developers understood the city's population pressures and trends and went after the affluent by building new homes for them on larger suburban lots in newly fashionable—and less dense—parts of town to the north and west, giving rise to Windsor Square, Fremont Place, Hancock Park, as well as to Beverly Hills, Holmby Hills, Bel-Air, Brentwood, and in other tracts, all the way to Pacific Palisades.
+During the particular boom of the '20s, longtime owners saw their chances to cash out and move on, their old houses often being cut up into flats or replaced altogether with apartment buildings; the onset of the Depression then made bargains of the old barns that survived, which became cash cows for their new owners, even if maintenance costs were high.

 |At top is the William May Garland residence soon after completion, before its hirsute|